Anthropology Research Centers at UCCS

 The Center for Cognitive Archaeology (CCA)

-Provides both undergraduate and graduate students the opportunity to study the evolutionary development of cognition in humans and other primates.
-The CCA offers 12 different online courses, which are taught by professors from the University of Colorado, Colorado Springs and by experts from all over the world.
+The Center for Cognitive Archaeology (CCA) provides undergraduate and graduate students the opportunity to study the evolutionary development of cognition in humans and other primates.
+The CCA offers 12 different online courses, which are taught by professors from UCCS and by experts from all over the world.
 Upon successful completion of any four courses, the University of Colorado will award an official Certificate of Cognitive Archaeology at the undergraduate or graduate level.

 Seyhan Dwelis Curation Facility